chocolateboy/get-wild/README.md

 If set to false, wildcard matching with `map` is disabled and the token is treated as a regular property name.

+### Usage

+Matching with `map` selects the same values as `flatMap`, but they remain nested inside arrays, with each enclosing `map` in the path adding another layer of wrapping.

+For this reason, `map` is most useful when there's only one in a path (or for exploring/debugging) as the targeted values tend to be obscured by the array wrappers returned by enclosing wildcards.

 ## parser